pudly/schmopera-hugo/content/articles/talking-with-singers-patrick-terry.md

 I drink a lot of water.
 I also try and talk to my family and support team a lot.

+>Handel is nowhere near the fringes in London and, as a countertenor especially, that is very exciting.

 ### What do you find uniquely challenging, and uniquely rewarding about singing baroque music?

 I love singing baroque music because it is a team sport.
 Of course all music-making is collaborative, but making baroque music is unique because the team is smaller and the written music has fewer directions for volume, speed, and phrasing.
 So all of these expressive choices need to be made by everyone in the band (which includes the singer).